With Sharon Peterson

 Strap it onto the back of your four-wheeler.
 Now that will put the box to the test!

 Use in the garden.
 Great way to carry several potted plants.
 I used mine when I started some seedlings.
 Leave the lid on but not snapped down.
 Protects the plants and keeps in the moisture.
 Those solo cups make great disposable starter cups.

 Whenever I share about these boxes there are many canners out there who reply they are expensive!
 Why wouldn’t you just use the cardboard box that jars come in or store jars on the shelf.

 When you are canning hundreds of jars, it is an investment.
-And some folks like to get these jarboxes when they go on sale and stock up so they can store thier investment.
-The boxes themselves are an investment.
+And some folks like to get these jarboxes when they go on sale and stock up so they can store their investment.

-For others, the jarboxes work well in their storage situation and they get bunches of them.
+For some boxes are just fine, for others, the jarbox work well in their storage situation and they get bunches of them.

-I personally love them for carrying jars when I need to go somewhere with them.
-For camping, for vacation trips.
-I had one person contact me who uses these in her motorhome.
+I personally have a few but I don’t store all my jars in them.
+I do love them for carrying jars when I need to go somewhere with them.
+For camping, for vacation trips or business trips with my jars.